For the Performer

 29 June

-On Sunday morning 29 June at 11:00 there will be a concert-church service in Alexandri kirik, where C. Kreek’s ‘Requiem’ will be performed again.
-The ETV Girls’ Choir, the Estonia Boys’ Choir and the Stockholm Estonian Mixed Choir will perform.
+On Sunday morning 29 June at 11:00, there will be a concert-church service at Alexander’s Cathedral, where C. Kreek’s ’Requiem’ will be performed again.
+Performers include singers from the ETV Girls’ Choir, the Estonia Boys’ Choir, Stockholm Estonian Women’s Choir and the Stockholm Estonian Mixed Choir.
 The choir will be accompanied by the EMTA Sinfonietta.
 Hirvo Surva will conduct.

 We kindly ask singers to come to the rehearsal in their festival costumes, as there is no time to change after the rehearsal.